 NOTE: The subsystem must be installed near the Disk Array or host system where it will be connected.
-A Phillips screwdriver is needed in installation.
+A Phillips screwdriver, a flat head screwdriver, and long nose pliers (or hex nut screwdriver) are needed in installation.

 WARNING!
-It is prohibited to put other enclosures/subsystems on top of the 42-bay subsystem because the total weight will not be supported by the rails.
+It is prohibited to put other rack-mountable systems on top of the 42-bay subsystem because the total weight will not be supported by the rails.